 HUMIDITY PROBLEMS IN COMMERCIAL BUILDINGS

 Mold can thrive in damp environments that also contain organic material (material that used to be alive).
 This includes wood studs, drywall paper backing, paneling and a number of other sources.
-When these areas have a relative humidity above 60% or higher the chances for mold growth increases.
-As mold consumes these organic materials, it begins shooting mold spores into the air.
+When relative humidity exceeds 60%, the likelihood of mold growth increases.
+As mold consumes organic materials, it begins shooting mold spores into the air.
 These spores are what we often associate with a “damp or musty” smell in a space.
 Not only is this bad for building materials, but it is also the cause of respiratory problems and allergies for tenants.
 Preventing mold can go a long way in improving indoor air quality and protecting building materials.
 Important Note: Another common place mold can wreak havoc on are evaporator coils.
 Ensure your system is getting the maintenance it needs to prevent mold growth and treat it if it is occurring.

 A study done by Don Gatley which examined 79 different moisture issues in commercial buildings over a 25-year period.
 It found that all except 4 were caused by building suction or excess humidity in ventilation and make-up air.
 These are also some of the most common humidity problems we see when addressing humidity issues with customers.